JordanMartinez/purescript-jordans-reference/21-Hello-World/04-Console-Lessons/src/04-Debug-Trace/01-Monad-Natural-Transformers.md

   bind :: forall a b.
 Box2 a -> (a -> Box2 b) -> Box2 b
   bind               (Box2 a)   f              = f a
 ```
-Due to the above implementations (for Box1), we can write something like this using do notation...
+Due to the above implementation for `Box1`, we can write something like this using do notation...
 ```purescript
 computation :: Box1 Int -> Box1 Unit
 computation boxWithInt = do